uthmel/java-docker-day-1/README.md

 ## Core

-Create an API with the usual GET/PUT/POST/DELETE endpoints.
+Create an API with the usual GET/PUT/POST/DELETE endpoints for students and a linked table containing details of courses the students are taking.

-The API should serve user data for students attending a bootcamp.
+The API should serve user data for students attending a bootcamp, they will only ever be on a single course at a time.

-The data for students should include:
+The data should include:

-* Unique ID
+* Unique ID for students
 * First Name
 * Last Name
 * Date of Birth